IgorFurman/VapeShop/README.md

 ## Project Structure

-The project is structured into several components and utility functions:
+The project is structured into several reusable components:

 - **App** component in the code is the entry point of the React application.
 It sets up the necessary context providers and router for the application.
 The main component, AppContent, renders the different routes based on the URL path.
 The application includes various routes for user authentication and profile management (/login, /register, /profile/:id), shopping functionality (/, /cart, /products/:id), and other pages such as contact and search results.